jgstew/jgstew.github.io/_posts/2019-11-15-BigFix-Settings-For-All-Computers.md

 #### Recommendation: Enabled (1)

 - It should be enabled on 100% of endpoints, it is just a matter of how frequent the command polling should be done.
+- Even better would be a setting to tell BigFix to do command polling only if UDP hasn't been recieved in longer than the command polling interval.

 ### _BESClient_Download_UtilitiesCacheLimitMB